tpwres/teczki-polskiego-wrestlingu/content/w/veit-mueller.md

 country = ["DE"]
 +++

 Veit Müller is a German wrestler.
-He is best known at the Polish wrestling scene for his tenure in [Kombat Pro Wrestling](@/o/kpw.md) as one half Die Ordnung tag team..
+He is best known in the Polish wrestling scene for his tenure in [Kombat Pro Wrestling](@/o/kpw.md) as one half of the one-time KPW Tag Team Champion holders Die Ordnung.

 ## Basic info